 Resume or Curriculum Vitae:

 Applicants exhibit their understanding of, preparation for, and commitment to social work through their application materials, including a resume.
 The resume must contain applicants’ full work and volunteer history.
 However, a resume provides the applicant the opportunity to highlight specific areas of experience.
-The MSW Admission Committee is particularly interested in the applicant’s work and volunteer experience in human services (e.g., community mental health, homeless shelters, child welfare agencies, hospitals), and for two reasons.
-First, experience in human service settings provides individuals with an opportunity to recognize whether or not social work is a good fit for him/her, and allows the applicant to communicate to the committee that he/she understands what social workers do.
+For two primary reasons, the MSW Admission Committee is particularly interested in the applicant’s paid work and volunteer experience in human services (e.g., community mental health, homeless shelters, child welfare agencies, hospitals), for two primary reasons.
+First, experience in human service settings provides individuals with an opportunity to recognize whether or not social work is a good fit for him/her and allows the applicant to communicate to the committee that he/she understands what social workers do.
 Second, working in human services requires unique skills and abilities.
 The applicant’s history with such agencies provides insight into his/her promise to succeed in these arenas.
-Such activities also are likely to expose the applicant to social workers who then can write letters of recommendation concerning the candidates fit and promise in the profession.
+Such activities also are likely to expose the applicant to social workers who can sumit recommendations concerning the candidate's fit and promise in the profession.
 Hence, applicants, while listing their experiences, education, honors, etc., on their resumes should highlight human-services work and/or volunteer experience with additional information, such as the position (activity) title, duties, and number of hours per month.
-There is no page limit to the resume, but the document must be formatted using Microsoft Word, Times New Roman 12 point font.
+The resume must be formatted using Microsoft Word, Times New Roman 12 point font.
 Applicants must follow the MSW resume template to ensure an adequate evaluation of their experience.

 ADMISSION STATUS NOTIFICATION:

-Students who do not satisfactorily complete the requirements for admission to any MSW Program, such as graduation, completion of prerequisite courses, or for Advanced Standing MSW Students, successful completion of all BSW program requirements, including practicum, will be removed from the program and not allowed to begin their MSW program of study.
-If wishing to continue in the MSW program after successful completion of any deficits, such applicants must reapply for the following year, following all application requirements and deadlines.
+Admitted applicants who do not satisfactorily complete the requirements for admission to any MSW Program, such as Bachelor’s graduation, completion of prerequisite courses, or for Advanced Standing MSW Students, successful completion of all BSW program requirements, including practicum, will be removed from the program and not allowed to begin or continue their MSW program of study.
+After successful completion of any deficits, such applicants must reapply for the following year, following all application requirements and deadlines.

 Background Check Information